Media Best Practices

-- If a news crew is scheduled to do a story on your campus, please have staff check illuminate to identify any students who have photo restrictions.
+- If a news crew is scheduled to do a story on your campus, please have staff check Synergy to identify any students who have photo restrictions.

 If handled well, media coverage can put your school in a positive light, even in a tragic or negative situation.
 By following these guidelines, you can maximize the chances that news reports involving your school are an opportunity to share your story accurately while protecting student safety and privacy.